mdsahilnoob/Event-Management-Platform/CONTRIBUTING.md

 - Your code adheres to the project's coding guidelines.
 - You have included relevant tests for your changes.
 - Your commits are well-documented and follow a clear and concise naming convention.
+- For any UI changes, please add relevant screenshots and ensure that the color scheme is uniform throughout the website.
+Also, include a dark and light mode.

 ## License